junxit/us-congress-bills-115/metadata.md

 - 2017-06-27 — Mr. Cook moved to suspend the rules and pass the bill, as amended.
 - 2017-06-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 1 (Roll no. 330). (text: CR H5204)
 - 2017-06-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 1 (Roll no. 330).(text: CR H5204)
+- 2017-06-28 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 159.